silentius-satoshi/ZapTok/README.md

 ## Support ZapTok

 Help us continue building and improving ZapTok.
-Your support enables us to maintain the platform, add new features, and keep the community growing.
+Your support enables us to maintain our developments, add new features, and keep the nostr community growing.

 <div align="center">